South Korea sets a compensation plan for dog meat farmers before the 2027 ban

 South Korea’s anti-dog meat campaign received a big boost from the country’s first lady, Kim Keon Hee, who repeatedly expressed her support for a prohibition.
 She was subjected to withering criticism and crude insults during demonstrations by farmers.

-Surveys have found that that around one in three South Koreans opposes the ban, though most people now don’t eat dog meat and favor a ban.
+Surveys have found that that around one in three South Koreans opposes the ban, though most people now don’t eat dog meat.

 Vice Agriculture Minster Park Beomsu told reporters that government studies found that about 466,000 dogs are currently being raised for food across South Korea.
 He said officials will try to convince farmers to voluntarily phase out dog breeding ahead of the ban.